primitivefinance/arbiter/documentation/src/usage/index.md

 The `arbiter-core` crate is the core of the Arbiter.
 It contains the `Environment` struct which acts as an EVM sandbox and the `RevmMiddleware` which gives a convenient interface for interacting with contracts deployed into the `Environment`.
 Direct usage of `arbiter-core` will be minimized as much as possible as it is intended for developers to mostly pull from the `arbiter-engine` crate in the future.
-This crate provides the interface for agents to interact with an in memeory evm.
+This crate provides the interface for agents to interact with an in memory evm.

 ## Arbiter Engine
 The `arbiter-engine` crate is the main interface for running simulations.